Joannarama/Project_1/README.md

 ## User Experience

 ### Target Audience
-The target audience are individuals who want to have software built usually to support their current business processes.
+The target audience are individuals who want to have software built usually to support or improve their current business processes.
 They may visit the site via links on a search engine results page, through advertising, social media or from a back link on some online press coverage.
 They may be at the early idea stage or have more particular requirements already thought out, the website will assure the user that whatever point they're at in their journey, we're here to support them.

 ### User Requrements and Expectations